Office of Strategic Services: Weapons and gadgets

 In 1939, a young physician named Christian J. Lambertsen developed an oxygen rebreather set (the Lambertsen Amphibious Respiratory Unit) and demonstrated it to the OSS—after already being rejected by the U.S. Navy—in a pool at the Shoreham Hotel in Washington D.C., in 1942.
 The OSS not only bought into the concept, they hired Lambertsen to lead the program and build up the dive element for the organization.
 His responsibilities included training and developing methods of combining self-contained diving and swimmer delivery including the Lambertsen Amphibious Respiratory Unit for the OSS "Operational Swimmer Group".
 Growing involvement of the OSS with coastal infiltration and water-based sabotage eventually led to creation of the OSS Maritime Unit.

 Headquarters and field offices

+Headquarters

+The COI was created out of offices in New York City, at 30 Rockefeller Plaza.
+They shared offices with the BSC for some time at 3603, where Donovan, Dulles, and the British worked closely together to draw-up the plans for the organization.
+Millard Preston Goodfellow was also drawn from the New York social elite.
+New York was a short distance from training facilities at the Federal Bureau of Narcotics (FBN) New York field office, and Whitby, Ontario.
+OSS maintained a presence in New York until its dissolution in 1945.

+After moving to Washington, DC, the E Street Complex became the headquarters of the OSS.
+Later, the birthplace of the CIA.